When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Another great feature of this bike is the excellent Shimano Nexus 3 internally-geared rear hub.
 This kind of gear system is usually only found on more expensive folding bikes like the Brompton.

 Derailleur gears are not ideally suited to folding bikes, as they are prone to getting damaged easily whereas an internally geared system negates the need for an external derailleur.

 Other benefits of an internally geared hub are you can change gears when stationary (something you cannot do with regular gears) and they are virtually maintenance-free.

 The Xiaomi QiCycle is also equipped with front and rear lights, that are adequate for short-distance town or city riding.

 Braking is provided by a front caliper and rear drum brake.

 One of the deciding factors most buyers consider when purchasing a folding e-bike is the ease at which it can be folded down.
 The video below demonstrates how quick and easy it is to fold the Qicycle.

 Riding the QiCycle

-On the flat and gentle inclines it does the job perfectly, providing seamless assist from the torque sensor as soon as you apply some force to the pedals.
-The brakes worked well enough considering i’m heavier than the 100kg maximum rider weight!
+On the flat and gentle inclines, it does the job perfectly, providing seamless assistance from the torque sensor as soon as you apply some force to the pedals.
+The brakes worked well enough considering I’m heavier than the 100kg maximum rider weight!